Church of Jesus Christ meetinghouses serving as shelters for Maui fire victims

 Elder Mark A. Bragg, general authority seventy and president of the church’s North America West Area, said all missionaries on the island are safe and accounted for.

-Elder Bragg said Latter-day Saints on Maui are already planning how to marshal resources for the massive cleanup and restoration efforts that will be needed once the fires are extinguished.
+Elder Bragg said Latter-day Saints in Maui are already planning how to marshal resources for the massive cleanup and restoration efforts that will be needed once the fires are extinguished.

 “There is an island spirit of aloha that naturally prompts people to reach out and bless others.
 We have seen this since the very start of the firestorm,” he said.